-The intent of this Request for Proposal (RFP) is to solicit competitive proposals from organizations with the capacity and expertise to deliver high quality services implementing CWP's Summer Youth Employment & Learning Program (SYELP) service delivery model to a substantial number of youth aged 14-24 during the summer of 2024.
-Through this solicitation, CWP will identify a set of organizations eligible for SYELP funding; the evaluation process will include consideration of proposers' capacity, experience, and performance at the specific service levels proposed.
+The intent of this Request for Proposal (RFP) is to expand the capacity of CWP's Summer Youth Employment & Learning Program to serve Hartford residents in the summer of 2025.
+CWP is soliciting competitive proposals from organizations with the capacity and expertise to deliver high quality services implementing CWP's Summer Youth Employment & Learning Program (SYELP) service delivery model to a substantial number of Hartford residents aged 14-24 during the summer of 2025.
+Through this solicitation, CWP will identify one or more organizations eligible for SYELP funding; the evaluation process will include consideration of proposers' capacity, experience, and performance at the specific service levels proposed.
 CWP will select service providers for contract awards from among the eligible organizations identified through this RFP.
-The contract will be executed for one year, with the option to renew for up to three years based upon funding availability, contractor performance, and regional need.
+The contract will be executed for one year, with the option to renew for up to two years based upon funding availability, contractor performance, and need.

-CWP's service delivery model for the summer of 2024 has a three-tiered structure based on an employment assessment of enrolled youth.
+CWP's service delivery model for the summer of 2025 has a three-tiered structure based on an employment assessment of enrolled youth.
 For a detailed description of the three-tiered structure see Part I G Definitions and Part III Specifications and Scope of Services of this RFP.